Available on: Enterprise plan

 Set up by: Company-level admin

 The guide provides steps to configure provisioning for Miro Enterprise accounts.
-For general information about the Miro SCIM feature please see here.
+For available functionality, rules that Miro SCIM follows and possible issues and how to resolve them please first see here.

 In this article:

 The Miro SCIM API is used by SSO partners to help provision, manage users and teams (groups).
 SAML based SSO must be properly set up and be functional in your Miro Enterprise account before you start configuring automated provisioning.
 The instructions on how to set up SSO can be found here.